The Soloist of Brachial Plexus Injury Treatment – Q&A with Dr. Andrew Elkwood

 Using a true team approach to care is the hallmark of our practice.
 You need a team to integrate all the modalities I have described.
 There are very few institutions that truly use this approach.
 I consider myself a “soloist” in brachial plexus and peripheral nerve surgery procedures.
 I personally perform all of these procedures with my team’s support.
 By being the lead surgeon in each of these modalities, I can best integrate an overall care plan for the patient.
 This is very critical and counter to those who advertise the “team approach,” but merely hand the patient off from one team member to another.

 You call yourself a “soloist” of brachial plexus surgery.
 What exactly do you mean?

 I know of no other surgeon that performs all aspects of this type of surgery.
-There are a number of steps and surgeries I explore with every patient, and I don’t quit until every treatment or surgical option has been considered and, if relevant, performed.
+There are a number of steps and surgeries I explore with every patient, and I won’t quit until every treatment, or surgical option has been considered and, if relevant, performed.

 You referred to the various surgeries you perform for brachial plexus injury.
-What are they necessary?
+What are they necessary for?